OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 ::

   -fast:                       #The log-name.
      enabled:yes               #This log is enabled.
 Set to 'no' to disable.
      filename: fast.log        #The name of the file in the default logging directory.
      append: yes/no            #If this option is set to yes, the last filled fast.log-file will not be
                                #overwritten while restarting Suricata.
+     when-blocked:
+       drop-events: yes/no     #Whether events to output should drop if they would
+                               #block in offline mode
+       poll-interval: 100      #How long to poll for when blocked and not dropping
+     retries:
+       reconnecting: 1         #number of retries when reconnecting
+       interrupted: 1          #number of retries if write is interrupted

 Eve (Extensible Event Format)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~